huaweicloud/terraform-provider-huaweicloud/docs/data-sources/modelarts_workspaces.md

     + **private**: Only the creator and master account can access.
     + **internal**: Accessible to the creator, main account, and specified IAM sub-accounts.

-* `description` - The description of the worksapce.
+* `description` - The description of the workspace.

 * `owner` - Account name of the owner.